Crispy Peach Cobbler In A Skillet

 This recipe is great when you can go to the market and get fresh peaches.
 If you can’t find fresh peaches at the store, you could substitute a can of peaches (use about half the juice from canned peaches)

-Serve with a little ice cream and you’ve got peaches and cream!
+Serve with a scoop of ice cream and you’ve got peaches and cream!

 5-6 fresh peaches – peeled, pitted and sliced into wedges